doehm/alone/README.md

 # Datasets

-## `survivors`
+## `survivalists`

-A data frame of all v across 9 seasons detailing name and demographics, location and profession, result, days lasted, reasons for tapping out (detailed and categorised), page URL.
+A data frame of survivalists across all 9 seasons detailing name and demographics, location and profession, result, days lasted, reasons for tapping out (detailed and categorised), page URL.

 ``` r
 survivalists